ChrisMansourian/HomeShare/README.md

 1. To log out click on the profile page in the navigation menu.
 2. Scroll to the bottom of the page.
 3. Click log out.

+Improved Capabilities Since 2.4:
+1. Fixed minor bugs regarding the users date of birth when signing up.
+2. Added the ability for the user to sort the invitations by rent.
+The user now has the option to select "rent" as a sort option in the spinner and choose whether they want to sort in ascending or descending order.
+The invitations are then displayed in the way the user selected.
+3. Modified the UI in the invitations page to display the utilities all in one line, and displaying "None" when there are no utilities.
+4. The invitations in the feed have been modified to now display the invitation's rent.
+5. Creating an invitation now displays specific warning messages to missing/invalid fields (i.e. "Please Enter Square Footage" if the square feet edit text is empty).
+To see this, navigate to the create invite page and try to create a post while missing invitations.
+6. Signing up now displays specific warning messages for missing and invalid fields (i.e. "Please Select an Image" if the profile image has not yet been selected).
+To see this change, go to the sign up page and try creating an account with fields that are missing.